jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 WHAT!
 You're still driving to work!
 Or worse, your work or school is closed!

-What the fuck is wrong with your laptop and the internet at home?
+What the heck is wrong with your laptop and the internet at home?
 Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), city fires (Fort McMurray 2016), floods (New Jersey 2012), pandemics (H1N1 2009) and blizzards mixed with the seasonal flu (every winter in North America)?

-Responding to this pandemic should have been a slight modification of dealing with a severe rainstorm or blizzard.
+Responding to this pandemic should have been a small modification of dealing with a severe rainstorm or blizzard.
 But it wasn't.
 I wonder what we were all doing before March 2020.

 ![The Office Meeting Room](https://techvolution.io/content/images/2020/04/the-office-nbc-meeting.jpg)